Sarahelansaryy/pipeline/README.md

 Create SNS topics for notifications

+Set the Email Endpoint For notifications

+Create SQS

 ### 🛠 Notes
 Lambda Packaging: Ensure the aws-sdk module is not bundled in Lambda if using the AWS-managed runtime (already included).